-Last friday I ordered an oculus rift from www.oculus.com/ and the large heavy box arrived on Monday afternoon.
+Last Friday I ordered an oculus rift from www.meta.com (Formally Oculus) and the large heavy box arrived on Monday afternoon.

 Opening the box

-I had planned to use the Rift to play Warthunder from http://warthunder.com/en/ for using with the planes and cockpit mode when playing online.
+I had planned to use the Rift to play Warthunder from http://warthunder.com/en/ for use with the planes and cockpit mode when playing online.

 When I first connected the Oculus Rift to the computer, I went through the registration and setup steps and all the hardware devices needed to be updated.